 Years one and two are comprised of approximately 30+ hours of curriculum dedicated to Geriatrics Education offered through the Doctoring I and II course, the Geriatrics Course in year two (20 hours), and systems courses including Pharmacology during years one and two.

 Years three and four are dedicated to clerkships.
 Clerkships at ambulatory care sites in rural Maine have on average 55% older adult patients.
 Hospitals and emergency rooms have a slightly higher percentage of older adult patients.
 However, there is no dedicated curriculum addressing the skills needed to work with older adults in these health care environments.

 * Since 2010-11 there is a required Geriatrics Clerkship for University of New England College of Osteopathic Medicine students who are enrolled in Maine.
 Expansion of the Geriatrics Clerkship to our other COM sites in the Northeast Region took place in 2011-2013.

 National Geriatrics Curriculum Development

-The COM Division of Geriatric Medicine established and published the first geriatrics curriculum standards for osteopathic medical schools.
+The COM Division of Geriatrics established and published the first geriatrics curriculum standards for osteopathic medical schools.
 These are endorsed by the American Association for Colleges of Osteopathic Medicine (AACOM), the National Area Health Education Center Organization (NAO) and the Association for Gerontology/Geriatrics in Higher Education (AGHE).
 The geriatrics curriculum guidelines make it possible for all osteopathic medical schools to review and enhance their medical school curriculum to attain collaboratively agreed upon geriatrics curriculum standards and apply for Program of Merit Status from the AGHE—a national recognition similar to accreditation.
 The article outlining this project was featured as the lead article in the September 2009 Journal of the American Osteopathic Association (JAOA).

 Maine Geriatrics Conference